sysupdate.d — Transfer Definition Files for Automatic Updates

 For all other source resource types this must be a local path in the file system, referring to a local directory to find the versions of this resource in.

-¶Specifies one or more file name match patterns that select the subset of files that are update candidates as source for this transfer.
+MatchPattern=¶Specifies one or more file name match patterns that select the subset of files that are update candidates as source for this transfer.
 See above for details on match patterns.

 This option is mandatory.
-Any pattern listed must contain at least the "@v
+Any pattern listed must contain at least the "@v"

 wildcard, so that a version identifier may be extracted from the filename.
 All other wildcards are